d-uzlov/k8s-cgroup-burst-controller/README.md

 Cgroup statistics are disabled by default.
-They require that the container is running with `securityContext.privileged=true`, and host `/proc` must be mounted into the container.
+They require that the container is running with `securityContext.privileged=true`, and you need to mount host `/proc` into container filesystem.

 This is required to find the cgroup path of the container.

+Here is an example of deployment with Cgroup statistics enabled: [daemonset-cgroup-metrics.yaml](./deployment/daemonset-cgroup-metrics.yaml)

 TODO it may be possible to get cgroup path from container spec: `spec.linux.cgroupPath`.
 But the format is different, and how the format translates to filesystem seems to change over time.